AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 2. Use Aviatrix Tags To Limit Resource Deleting Policy Scope
 -------------------------------------------------------------

-Aviatrix Controller automatically creates a tag when it creates resources, such as gateways, security groups and route entries.
+The Aviatrix Controller automatically creates a tag when it creates resources, such as gateways, security groups and route entries.
 The tag has the syntax as follows:

 ::